shopware5/shopware/UPGRADE-5.7.md

 ### Breaks

-* In case you have extended the `frontend_listing_actions_filter` block to override the include of the button template, please extend the `frontend_listing_actions_filter_include` block from now on instead
+* In case you have extended the `frontend_listing_actions_filter` block to override the "include" of the button template, please extend the `frontend_listing_actions_filter_include` block from now on instead.

 ### Changes